 Bayshore Home Health (“Bayshore”) is and always has been committed to ensuring the confidentiality and protection of personal information in its possession.

-Bayshore’s Privacy Management Program is governed by the information handling practices of the Personal Information Protection and Electronic Documents Act (PIPEDA) and applicable provincial and professional standards.
+Bayshore’s Privacy Management Program is governed by the information handling practices of the Personal Information Protection and Electronic Documents Act (PIPEDA), Personal Health Information Protection Act (PHIPA), and applicable provincial and professional standards.

 Bayshore collects, uses, discloses, retains and destroys personal information for the sole purpose of providing you high quality health care services.